jgilbert01/aws-lambda-stream/README.md

 * `<entity>` - a canonical entity that is specific to the event type.
 This is the _contract_ that must be held backwards compatible.
 The name of this field is usually the lowerCamelCase name of the entity type, such as `thing` for `Thing`.
 * `raw` - this is the raw data and format produced by the source of the event.
 This is included so that the _event-lake_ can form a complete audit with no lost information.
 This is not guaranteed to be backwards compatible, so use at your own risk.
 * `eem` - envelope encryption metadata _(see _Encryption_ below)_
+* `s3` - supports the claim-check pattern for large events

 ## Filters
 For a variety of reasons, we generally multiplex many event types through the same stream.
 I discuss this in detail in the following post: [Stream Inversion & Topology](https://medium.com/@jgilbert001/stream-inversion-topology-ad773627a435?source=friends_link&sk=a3639a9f8d459dd60266569380fb5c71).
 Thus, we use `filter` steps with functions like `onEventType` to focus in on the event types of interest and perform content based routing in general.